blablacar/blablatech/_posts/2016-05-30-one-model-to-rule-them-all.md

 ---
 layout:      post
-title:       "One model to rule them all: cross-platform mobile test automation at BlaBlaCar"
+title:       "One Model to Rule Them All: Cross-platform Mobile Test Automation at BlaBlaCar"
 tags:        [testing, automation, mobile]
 authors:     [alexis-gauthiez, usman-akeju]
-description: Our approach to mobile apps end-to-end testing.
+description: Our approach to mobile apps end-to-end testing automation.
 ---

 > Apps should feel native.